 All hosts are NOT created equal.
-Over the years of using WordPress with an ever-increasing client base and even a client with over 250,000 unique visitors per month with 300GB of bandwidth, I’ve systematically jumped from one host to a better host several times.
-It would be hard to beat the hosting plan I have now — for all of my clients — for any price.
+Over the years of using WordPress with an ever-increasing client base and even a client with over 250,000 unique visitors per month with 300GB of bandwidth, We’ve systematically jumped from one host to a better host several times.
+It would be hard to beat the hosting plan Petersen Media Group has now — for all of our clients — for any price.

 Types of Hosting

 Google “WordPress hosting” and you’ll see results that span all sorts of price ranges and technical specs.
 You need a document to cut through the noise and help you choose the right hosting for your sites.
 This is that document.
 You are welcome to create your own account with the information provided at the end or contact us using the form at the end to migrate you to our (highly upgraded) account with dedicated hardware that you can’t get without great expense.